 Isn’t it amazing that flesh carries the meaning, preach good tidings!!
 It is the Woman, the Church, and her role!
 Of course, it’s Christ’s role too.
 Biblical Hebrew word relationships never cease to amaze me.
 Why would flesh mean good tidings?
 Now we know.
 There’s no way to see this in a translation.
-And there’s no way to understand this with comprehending the mystery the Apostle Paul refers to in Ephesians 5.
+And there’s no way to understand this without comprehending the mystery the Apostle Paul refers to in Ephesians 5.

 The Garden of Eden narrative reveals all this basic life knowledge, the first five minutes of the Story of Humankind.
 The plot is right there from the start.

 That is the reason this section of the creation of the woman follows die die (Genesis 2:17).
 It is the only remedy to turn the situation around.
 The Savior and the Church are the only way to save the family of humankind.
-Their collaboration allows humanity to recover from the tree of death, which all humans merit and eat of the Tree of Life.
+Their collaboration allows humanity to recover from the tree of death, which all humans merit, and to eat of the Tree of Life.
 From die die, God has a Plan, via Christ and the Church, to advance humankind to eternal life.
 He has assembled the pieces of the puzzle perfectly.
 Not one is missing; not one is out-of-place — what a message of good tidings.

 How can Strong, in his concordance, affirm rib means to limp and one-sided?